 PhD, Temple University

-Hi everyone!
-My name is Stephanie Walker.
-I joined the Bryn Athyn family in the summer of 2013.
-I am excited to be a part of such a wonderful community that cares about developing students’ civil, moral, and spiritual life with the purpose of the greater good.
-Here at BAC, you will find a wonderful environment in which to grow and become engaged with the world around you.
-I have worked in higher education for seven years and have a passion to help students find the right college for them to continue on their educational journey.
-I am more than happy to help answer any questions you may have regarding BAC or the college search process.
-Please feel free to contact me any time!
+Stephanie Walker joined the Bryn Athyn family in the summer of 2013.
+She is excited to be a part of such a wonderful community that cares about developing students’ civil, moral, and spiritual lives for the purpose of the greater good.
+Here at BAC, she finds a wonderful environment in which to grow and become engaged with the world.
+Stephanie has worked in higher education for seven years, and has a passion for helping students find the right college for them to continue with on their educational journeys.

 BA Bryn Athyn College, MA, PhD, Temple University Pendleton Hall 112 | 267-502-2567 | [email protected] Dr. Bedford enjoys drawing his students into the tension between what we observe and how we understand those observations.
 The study of chemistry demands attention to observed fact while also constructing meaning in those facts so that we can understand phenomena well enough to predict outcomes in unfamiliar settings.
 Theory and observation create tension because the two constantly challenge each other.
 Dr. Bedford’s research interests include exploring this tension between science and religion.
 He is also involved with the development, implementation, and assessment of the Core Program at Bryn Athyn.